 Early in the sunny morning, my Bordeaux friend, Alexandre Rychlewski drove me to first stop in our visiting schedule, Château Margaux.
-For me, entering the "land" of Château Margaux, is always a very special and extraordinary feeling and for once I forgot during all my visit, how expensive it has become.
+For me, entering the "land" of Château Margaux is always a very special and extraordinary feeling and for once I forgot during all my visit, how expensive it has become.
 We came 20 minutes too early, but on our way to parking, we noticed Paul Pontalier, Château Margaux' manager, checking around the vineyard if everything was OK.

 He joined us app.
-20 minutes later and just imagine that he stayed with us for almost 1½ hour of his precious time, despite the fact that it was last day of harvest.
+20 minutes later and just imagine that he stayed with us for almost 1½ hour of his precious time, despite the fact that it was the last day of harvest.
 Incredibly nice gesture from him!
-I've always had a great admiration for Paul Pontalier as he's never let me down during my visits at Château Margaux and have opened the bottles I've asked for.
+I've always had a great admiration for Paul Pontalier as he's never let me down during my visits at Château Margaux and has opened the bottles I've asked for.

 He told us, that grapes were not affected by rot here, yield per ha will barely exceed 28 hl and first vats indicating something similar to 2008.
-After some sightseeing in vineyard and looking at work of 50 pickers in one part of the vineyard (there were 6 groups á 50 pickers in different places of Margaux' vineyard), we went inside away from blue skies and hot weather, and to our surprise we saw operational center in the room Margaux uses for tastings during primeur week.
-Every bin is analysed, position of the pickers visible, filling of the vats and analyse result s of harvested grapes.
+After some sightseeing in the vineyard and looking at work of 50 pickers in one part of the vineyard (there were 6 groups á 50 pickers in different places of Margaux' vineyard), we went inside away from blue skies and hot weather, and to our surprise, we saw operational centre in the room Margaux uses for tastings during primeur week.
+Every bin is analysed, the position of the pickers visible, filling of the vats and analyse result s of harvested grapes.
 Two computer experts are included full time in the staff at Margaux and they've both developed the software for monitoring the harvest.

 Then, vintages 2010, 2009 and 2008 were ready to be tasted.